Trends & Challenges

 - Worked closely with CoCom to shape terms of new money and reinstated debt to deliver required support.
 Scope included business plan assessment, options analysis and valuation.

-- Negotiated with legal and financial advisors with respect to the terms of the restructuring which was ultimately agreed and implemented by a two-class UK Scheme of Arrangement.
+- Negotiated with legal and financial advisors with respect to the terms of the restructuring, which was ultimately agreed to and implemented by a two-class UK Scheme of Arrangement.

-- Global steel-maker initially seeking Government support to cover the impact of Covid-19, which then developed to negotiations regarding a full redevelopment of operations.
+- Global steelmaker initially seeking Government support to cover the impact of Covid-19, which then developed into negotiations regarding a full redevelopment of operations.

-- The businesses largest expenditure was globally sourced commodities used for raw materials.
+- The business’s largest expenditure was globally sourced commodities used for raw materials.

 - We were appointed turnaround advisor to the business providing hands-on support to the management team to improve performance, manage cash, develop turnaround business plans and manage various stakeholders.

 - This work required the review of raw material options, negotiations with commodity suppliers and modelling of potential business plan scenarios and raw material impacts.

 Details of the entity providing services, legal and regulatory information in respect of the Teneo entity are also included in our engagement letters.

 Teneo Financial Advisory (DIFC) Limited is authorised and regulated by the Dubai Financial Services Authority for the provision of Advising on Financial Products or Credit and Arranging Credit or Deals in Investment services

 Specific information relating to our regulated entities which provide services to clients is detailed below: